808 State: History

 Rapper MC Tunes worked with the band on the 1990 album The North at Its Heights.
 The album was a moderate success, reaching number 26 on the UK Albums Chart, and also saw a European and Japanese release.
 It spawned three UK singles, "The Only Rhyme That Bites" – featuring a sample of "The Big Country" performed by the City of Prague Philharmonic (UK number 10), "Tunes Splits the Atom" (UK number 18) and "Primary Rhyming" (UK number 67).
 The first two issues credited MC Tunes versus 808 State, whilst the latter was simply MC Tunes.
 Tunes later returned in 1996 to work on a new track, "Pump", taken from 808 State's album Thermo Kings.

-808 State's next album, 1991's ex:el, featured the vocals of Bernard Sumner and Björk and the singles "In Yer Face" (UK number 9), "Cubik" (UK number 10) and "Lift" (UK number 38).
+808 State's next album, 1991's ex:el, featured the vocals of Bernard Sumner and Björk and the singles "In Yer Face" (UK number 9), "Cübik" (UK number 10) and "Lift" (UK number 38).

 In October 1991, Price left the group to perform solo production work, eventually forming his own label, Sun Text.
 The remaining members released a fourth album called Gorgeous, and after that, did some remix work for David Bowie, Soundgarden, and other performers, before returning with the album entitled Don Solaris in 1996.
 It featured vocal contributions from James Dean Bradfield on "Lopez", which reached number 20 on the UK Singles Chart and was remixed by Brian Eno.
 In 1997, they had remixed the Mansun track "Skin Up Pin Up" for the Spawn soundtrack.
 The song "Bond" featured vocals by Mike Doughty from the band Soul Coughing and "Azura" featured Lou Rhodes from Lamb.
 They released a greatest hits compilation album, 808:88:98 in 1998.
 In 2000, Newbuild was re-released.

 Some of the band's work, particularly in the albums ex:el and Gorgeous show their new wave influences by sampling or featuring new wave icons such as Bernard Sumner on the song "Spanish Heart" and Ian McCulloch on "Moses".
 The song "Contrique" samples the bassline to Joy Division's "She's Lost Control" and "10 X 10" is a gospel-house track built on the foundation of the Jam's "Start!".

 In 2003, they released Outpost Transmission which featured guest collaborations from Alabama 3 and Guy Garvey from Elbow.

 In May 2008, the re-issue of the mini-album Quadrastate completed a trilogy of pre-ZTT releases on CD for the first time.

 Partington left the band after being jailed for 18 months in January 2015 for dealing heroin and crack cocaine.

 Barker died on 6 November 2021, leaving Massey as the sole remaining member of the group.